homepage

 Fiera Milano, Rho

 Gufram, part of the Italian Radical Design Group, presents its new products at the 64th edition of Salone del Mobile with the “Radical Home”, the installation shared with Memphis and Meritalia®.
-Among the highlights, Gufram unveils Fachiro, Marzio Cecchi’s spiked beanbag chair, reaffirming the brand’s experimental spirit and dissident surrealism.
-The presentation is completed by some of the most iconic projects from the catalogue, including PRATONE® Infinito, ANDY’S CACTUS®, created in collaboration with the Andy Warhol Foundation, and the Dog and Baby seats from the Luna Luna project, developed with the Keith Haring Foundation.
+Among the highlights, Gufram unveils Fachiro, Marzio Cecchi’s spiked beanbag chair, reaffirming the brand’s experimental spirit and dissident surrealism, and the Womb seating by Luigi Bistagnino, with its rounded, cloud-like form that invites you to never get up.
+The presentation is completed by some of the most iconic projects from the catalogue, including PRATONE® Infinito, ANDY’S CACTUS®, created in collaboration with the Andy Warhol Foundation, and the Dog and Baby seats from the Luna Luna project, inspired by Keith Haring's legendary drawings.

 'RADICAL HOME'